aayush4vedi/The-Hitchhikers-Guide-to-the-Full-Stack-Developer/README.md

 # Self-Project Ideas:
 * [Personal Management System](https://github.com/Volmarg/personal-management-system): make recurrent/auto-tracking
 * unity app for auto daily booking cab/ordering food
-* Do Something about unsorted-but-important knowledge I'm gaining from HN, Quora etc.I don't know how & where to store it, but I'd sure as hell don't want it to go wasted.
+* Do Something about unsorted-but-important knowledge I'm gaining from HN,Youtube, Quora etc, terms & things I'm learning.I don't know how & where to store it, but I'd sure as hell don't want it to go wasted.